AI21Labs/in-context-ralm/README.md

 # In-Context Retrieval-Augmented Language Models

-This repo contains the code for reproducing the experiments on *WikiText-103* from [AI21 Labs](https://www.ai21.com/)' paper [In-Context Retrieval-Augmented Language Models](https://arxiv.org/abs/2302.00083) (In-Context RALM).
+This repo contains the code for reproducing the experiments on *WikiText-103* from [AI21 Labs](https://www.ai21.com/)' paper [In-Context Retrieval-Augmented Language Models](https://arxiv.org/abs/2302.00083) (In-Context RALM), to appear in the Transactions of the Association for Computational Linguistics (TACL).
-We currently examine whether we can share the code for the other datasets and corpora (in terms of licensing).

 Our code is mainly based on the [Transformers](https://github.com/huggingface/transformers/) and [Pyserini](https://github.com/castorini/pyserini) libraries.
 We test it on Python 3.8.